| MySQL database conversion to UTF8 |

 For example the accented A’s: À, Á, Â, Ã, Ä, Å, à, á, â, ã, ä, å.

-NCR: All browsers accept characters denoted via the Numerical Character Reference (NCR): &«value»; where «value» it either #decimal_code_number, #xhexadecimal_code_number or character_name.
-The code_numbers and character_names are all from the Unicode standard.
+All browsers accept characters denoted via the Numerical Character Reference (NCR):

 A collation sequence provides the order in which characters are sorted.
 But it is also used to match characters when searching (in MySQL).

-For example, when no collation sequence is applied, sorting single ASCII letters will result in the order A B C ...
-Z a b ... z.
 And that is not what you want; you want upper and lower case letters together, like A a B b C c ...
 Z z.

-And when you add the diacritical characters, the desired order becomes: A À Â Ã Ä Å Æ a à á â ã ä å æ B b C Ç c ç etc. This is what a collation sequence takes care of.
+And when you add the diacritical characters, the desired order should become: A À Â Ã Ä Å Æ a à á â ã ä å æ B b C Ç c ç etc.

 Also when searching (in MySQL), you want to match case insensitive: searching for an “a” should not only match “a” but also “A”.
 When including diacritical characters, it should also match À, Â, Ã, Ä, Å, Æ, à, á, â, ã, ä, å and æ.
 This is called accent insensitive, and is also handled by the collation sequence in MySQL.